How to Get a Private Investigator License in Arizona

 Last updated: March 2, 2026

 Arizona is a fast-growing Sun Belt market with high demand from retirees and remote workers, making it an excellent place to start a career as a private investigator.
 Licensing in Arizona is overseen by the Arizona Department of Public Safety.
-The process requires 0 hours of pre-license education and costs between $1,500 and $2,500 in total.
+The process does not require any pre-license education hours.
 You'll need to pass the Arizona PI Licensing Exam (administered by Arizona Department of Public Safety) with a score of at least 70%.

-Arizona requires just 0 hours of pre-license education — one of the lowest requirements in the nation.
+Arizona does not require any pre-license education hours.
 Budget between $1,500 and $2,500 for the total licensing process, including education, application, and exam fees.
 Most aspiring private investigators complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 | Requirement | Details |